 PDF download Download Article

-1. While the shows originally aired on the CW, they are now available across different streaming platforms.
+1. The Arrowverse shows are available on different streaming services.
+While the shows originally aired on the CW, they are now available across different streaming platforms.
 These platforms are subject to change, but here’s where you can currently find the main shows in the franchise:

 • Superman & Lois: HBO Max and The CW’s website